 Drug Screening and Cannabis: The Basics

-Employers may choose to screen job applicants or current employees for the use of illicit substances as long as they're informed about the policy beforehand.
+Employers may choose to screen job applicants or current employees for the use of illicit substances as long as the applicants are informed about the policy beforehand and the policy is applied evenhandedly.
 While you always have the right to refuse a drug test, doing so may result in not getting the job or being fired.
-Most employers use a urinalysis to test for five or six specific substances, including THC (the high-inducing component of marijuana), but saliva or hair also may be tested.
+Most employers use urinalysis to test for five or six specific substances, including THC (the high-inducing component of marijuana), but saliva or hair also may be tested.

-Unlike substances that become untraceable in a user's urine within hours (alcohol) to one week (barbiturates), THC remains detectable for up to three or four weeks after use.
+Unlike substances that become untraceable in a user's urine within hours (alcohol) to one week (barbiturates), THC remains detectable for up to four weeks after use.
 This means occasional cannabis users are much more likely to test positive than those who frequently use alcohol or "hard" drugs such as heroin or cocaine.
-These types of tests are incapable of detecting current impairment, however.
+However, these types of tests are incapable of detecting real-time impairment.

 When Cannabis May be Screened, Despite State Law